 During the first month of every semester, the ECCS office organizes a “language partner party” with interested PKU students to facilitate the establishment of language partnerships.

 The ECCS office supports the students by searching and arranging apartments for them.
 It is, however, no real estate agency and cannot take responsibility for all aspects of quality in the flats as well as for problems appearing during the rental period.
 You are not obliged to make use of this support, but we strongly advise you to do so because the search for accommodation around the university especially at the beginning of the semester can be extremely difficult and conditions negotiated by the ECCS office are mostly better and more reliable than through agents on the free market.
-However, if you already know that you can live with friends or family or have other options that you prefer, please inform the ECCS Hiwi or the ECCS office early about this decision!
+However, if you already know that you can live with friends or family or have other options that you prefer, please inform the SDAC and the ECCS office early about this decision!

 All flats arranged by the ECCS Office are rented for six months.
 In some cases, the rent for all six months plus one month of deposit needs to be paid at the beginning, three months of rent plus one month of deposit is most common.
 The deposit is returned by the end of the rental term but deductions for various reasons can easily occur.
 Additional costs for water, electricity and internet need to be calculated though these are usually considerably cheaper than in Germany.
 During your rental term please pay attention that you obey the regulations in the rental contract the house rules and the general customs of your guest country!